Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 ### Introduction

-The site opens to a strong welcome page of the band with a quote, in swedish, from Pontus Snibb.
+The site opens to a strong welcome page of the band with a quote, in Swedish, from Pontus Snibb.
 An eye catching "Latest News" in a contrast of orange against the soft blue highlights the next gig and their lastest song.
-Both these links will open new appropriate pages to find/sample the latest the band has been working on.

 ### Tour Shows

-The bands next gigs/shows posters are advertised  Also a quick link to their Facebook page for more detailed information on their shows.
+The bands next gigs/shows posters are advertised, also a quick link to their Facebook page for more detailed information on their shows.

 ### Music

-An embeded Spotify player which plays their current and previous album.
+An embedded Spotify player which plays their current and previous album.
 The Spotify player allows for 30sec of samples before asking to join spotify for free, or if already a member a quick access to Wreck of blues.
 In Sweden spotify is a very common app on devices.
 News articles on the band performances and reviews are also presented here.

 ### Video